 Pools operate as communication nodes to coordinate hashrate and distribute mining rewards.
 They create jobs for end-mining devices, validate blocks and shares, and propagate found blocks to the Bitcoin Network.
 Pools do not custody or control hashrate.
 End-mining devices compatible with the Stratum protocol can switch between pools in minutes.
 Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which Stratum v2 can significantly improve.
 They are considered the most upstream roles.
 Pools can open any kind of communication channels (as defined below) with downstream roles (Proxies or Mining Devices).

-Proxies are intermediaries between Miners and Pools that aggregate connections and translate mining communications from v1->v2 or v2->v1.
-Proxies may optionally provide additional functionality including monitoring services or job negotiation optimizations.
-Both Miners and Pools can run Proxies, and will do so for various reasons depending on the use-case. e.g. A StratumV2 pool might run a proxy as its initial connection service to accept both V1 and V2 connections, establishing direct standard channels with the V2 miners and using the proxy to translate messages with the v1 miners.
+Proxies are intermediaries between Miners and Pools that aggregate connections and translate mining communications from Sv1->Sv2 or Sv2->Sv1.
+Proxies may optionally provide additional functionality including monitoring services or job declaration optimizations.
+Both Miners and Pools can run Proxies, and they will do so for various reasons depending on the use-case.

-Job Negotiators (JNs) are Pool-side Proxies that receive and validate custom block templates from Template Providers.
-They negotiate template use with the pool per the Job Negotiation Protocol.
+Job Declarators (JDs) are roles which can be Pool-side and Miner-side, but they can also be run by any third parties.
+They are connected to a Template Provider, in this way they are able to receive and validate custom block templates.
+They are the roles needed to implement the so called Job Declaration Protocol.
 They can further distribute jobs to a Mining Proxy (or Proxies) via the Job Distribution Protocol.